waku-org/pm/requirements/codex.md

 1. Download operation can be resumed.
 2. Upload operation can be resumed.
-3. As long as original developer is online, bundle should be retrievable.
+3. As long as original uploader is online, bundle should be retrievable.
 4. As long as N out of M users are online, bundle should be retrievable.

 ### Performance